 TARA or Theft Apprehension and Asset Recovery Application is an app that will be installed in the brain or central processing unit of the phone once the owner downloaded it on their device.

 Cellphone stealing or smartphone grabbing is very rampant crime in every part of the Philippines.
 Most of the crime doers eye expensive and branded phones because it is classified as easy money since it can be sold the fastest.
 Snatchers would usually stalk someone whom they think is helpless to protect their hard-earned cellphone and when that person became alone or isolated, they will begin the act.
 The worst scenario is even if the helpless individual had given their phone, sometimes they will still harm them and take hes/her life.
 Sad isn’t it?

 The good news is you can now disable the stolen cellphone with TARA App or Theft Apprehension and Asset Recovery Application.
 It was designed and developed by IT Expert Jun Lozada to prevent culprits from using or selling the stolen cellphone.

 TARA App is considered a “kill switch” of the cellphone.
 It can be activated by an SMS or by calling the TARA app hotline.
 Once triggered, it will produce an alarm sound “Magnanakaw, magnanakaw.”
 It cannot be overwritten even if the stealer removes the SIM, delete the memory, or reformat the cellphone.
-According to Jun Lozada the app is directly installed to the processor of the phone that is probably the reason it cannot be overwritten.
+According to Jun Lozada, this security app is directly installed to the processor of the phone that is probably the reason it cannot be overwritten.

-Based on the 2012 data from National Telecommunications Commission (NTC) there are 30 cellphones which are stolen every day in the Philippines.
+Based on the 2012 data from National Telecommunications Commission (NTC) there are 30 cellphones that are stolen every day in the Philippines.
 According to ABS-CBN news reporter Atom Araullo, the said data may be smaller since not everyone is willing to report to NTC when their phone got stolen or snatched.